 To prevent damages and protect the use of third-party applications on Shadow, users must refrain from making any changes mentioned in this article.
 These changes range from installing various software to activities that could harm or disrupt the services provided by Shadow or third-parties.

-Committing the following activities in this article may cause your account to be terminated:
+Committing the following activities in this article may prevent Shadow from functioning properly:

 - Reinstalling Windows

 - Mining Cryptocurrency

 - Torrenting, Pirating, or Downloading Illegal Content

 - Booting to Safe Mode

 Windows comes preinstalled on your system using licenses provided to you by Shadow.
 If you'd like to format or reset your Windows operating system, see how to factory reset your Shadow.